 • Consider anodising fixturing early: Contact points won’t anodise.
 If surface appearance matters, define preferred gripping areas or add small nonfunctional tabs for handling.

-The correct choice between pre- and post-machining anodisation depends on what your component must prioritise: precision, durability, appearance, electrical behaviour, or cost.
-The decision is about engineering intent.
-And the key is deciding the sequence during design, not after parts are already in production.
-You can always discuss it with your supplier, who will know exactly what is needed to produce your part how you envision it.
+The choice between pre- and post-machining anodisation depends on what your component must prioritise: precision, durability, appearance, electrical behaviour, cost… The key is deciding the sequence early on in the design, or it can mess up a lot of your intent.

 If your project requires aluminium anodisating either pre- or post-machining, or perhaps a mix of the two, and you’re looking for a dependable partner at a sensible cost, get in touch with us.